 Students who have failed (2.0) the ext test are entitled to a retake on a date set by the teacher responsible for student affairs.
-The form of this retake (oral vs written) will be determined by the Head of the Department.
-If failing the retake student has to take a special commission exam.
-Failing the commission exam equals failing the course.
+The form of this retake (oral or written) will be determined by the Head of the Chair.
+Failing the retake equals failing the course.
 Final grade: 2.0.

 For students who have passed the entrance test, oral exam and exit test, the final grade is the arithmetic mean of the grades awarded for these exams, rounded up to 3.0, 3.5, 4.0, 4.5, 5.0.
+Individual activity during classes may be awarded with extra points, from 0 (no activity) up to 5 (extraordinary activity), added to the result of exit test.